S-Rombach/Predict_Diabetes_From_BRFSS2015/Journal.md

 Differentiation between `no dia`, `pre` and `dia` does not seem promising.
 Differentiation between `pre` and `dia` works better than differentiation between all three, but differentiiation between `no dia` and some form of diabetes even better.
 A hierarchical approach to first assess the presence of diabetes and the exact form afterwards seems more promising.

 The aim of this project is therefore revised to **predict any form of diabetes**.

+### Predict presence of any form of diabetes

+Overall precision, the recall of `dia`, balanced accuracy and roc-auc score improve when predicting just two classes (see `20250702154506`) with Random Forests.
+Optimizing hyperparameters (see `20250703130629`) further lead to improved performance.